ajguerrer/tobu/README.md

 }
 ```

-Let's also fully flesh out `Value`, but this time without the references.
+Lets also fully flesh out `Value`, but this time without the references.

 ```rust
 use std::collections::HashMap;